-SCH, as servicer, collects the amounts due under the loans and transfers them to the treasury account no later than 24 hours after receipt.
-Its collections to the treasury account are held on behalf of the issuer with SCH.
-This partially mitigates the potential risk of funds being commingled within the originator's accounts.
+SAN, as servicer, will collect the amounts due under the loans and transfer them to the treasury account no later than 48 hours after receipt.
+Its collections to the treasury account will be held on behalf of the issuer by SAN.
+This will partially mitigate the potential risk of funds being commingled in the originator's accounts.

-The class D and E notes are dependent on the long-term rating on the servicer.
-If the servicer's rating is lower than that on the note, the ratings on the class D and E notes may be affected if the performance of the collateral and the credit enhancement for the class D and E notes at the time is insufficient.
+The class D and E notes will be dependent on the servicer's long-term rating.
+If the servicer's rating is lower than that on the notes, the ratings on the class D and E notes may be affected if the performance of the collateral and the credit enhancement for the class D and E notes at the time is insufficient.